Last updated: January 13, 2025

 2. Technology Conferences

 Many conferences can fall under a technology conference.
-These technology conferences provide a platform where attendees can discover new, exciting technologies in a particular field.
+These technology conferences provide a platform where attendees can discover new, exciting technologies in a specific field.
 They also allow attendees to learn the best protocols and techniques from their peers.
 Companies that have products and services related to the technology in the conference will be the best for sponsorship.

 Highlights:

-- .The attendee demographic section is very important so that potential sponsors can decide whether they will reach the target audience by sponsoring the conference.
+- The attendee demographic section is very important so that potential sponsors can decide whether they will reach the target audience for their brand.

 3. Trade Show/Expo